-Unlike the distribution of publicly raised funds, neither the Law of Securities Funds nor the Interim Measures for Private Funds requires fund distributor to obtain any license or permit in engaging such business.
-Such requirement was set out in the Measures of Administration of the Distribution Activities of Privately Raised Funds (the "Measures of Private Fund Distribution") issued by AMAC on April 15, 2016.
-The Notes of Filing for Privately Raised Funds by the Asset Management Association of China, on January 12, 2018, seeks to improve the efficiency of Filing for Privately Raised Funds.
-In addition, it emphasizes that the overall requirements and special risks of the filing for privately raised funds.
-However, rules relating to privately raised funds that are adopted by AMAC, such as the Measures of Private Fund Distribution, are generally self-disciplinary rules applicable to privately raised fund managers, and licensed fund distributors who have become members of the AMAC.
-Pursuant to the Law of Securities Funds, distributors of privately raised funds may, but are not required to, join the AMAC.
-Accordingly, the current PRC laws and regulations do not require distributors of privately raised funds, such as the subsidiaries of our VIE, to be licensed in order to conduct such business.
+Unlike the distribution of publicly raised funds, neither the Securities Investment Fund Law nor the Interim Measures for Private Funds requires fund distributor to obtain any license or permit in engaging such business.
+Such requirement was set out in the Measures of Administration of the Distribution of Privately Offered Investment Funds (the "Measures of Private Fund Distribution") issued by AMAC on April 15, 2016.
+However, rules relating to privately raised funds that are adopted by the AMAC, such as the Measures of Private Fund Distribution, are generally self-disciplinary rules applicable to privately raised fund managers, and licensed fund distributors who have become members of the AMAC.
+Pursuant to the Distributor Measures, an independent fund distributor shall conduct distribution of publicly raised funds and privately raised securities investment funds.
+An independent fund distributor shall not engage in any other business, unless otherwise prescribed by the CSRC.
+Accordingly, if an independent fund distributor engages in distribution of a fund product other than a publicly raised fund or privately raised securities investment fund, it shall complete corrective action within two years from the effective date of the Distributor Measures.
+Within the time limit of corrective action, it shall reduce the balance of the related product in an orderly manner.
+When the time limit is reached, it can only provide services for the existing product.

-In addition, unlike the distribution of publicly raised funds, the Law of Securities Funds requires that fund distributors shall only distribute privately raised fund products to qualified investors defined as investors with compatible capacities of risk identification and risk bearing, whose assets or incomes have reached certain level as required by the relevant regulations or rules and the subscription amount of the privately raised fund products is not less than the required minimum amount.
-The Law of Securities Funds also stipulates that the total number of qualified investors of a privately raised fund product shall not exceed two hundred.
+In addition, unlike the distribution of publicly raised funds, the Securities Investment Fund Law requires that fund distributors shall only distribute privately raised fund products to qualified investors defined as investors with compatible capacities of risk identification and risk bearing, whose assets or incomes have reached certain level as required by the relevant regulations or rules and the subscription amount of the privately raised fund products is not less than the required minimum amount.
+The Securities Investment Fund Law also stipulates that the total number of qualified investors of a privately raised fund product shall not exceed two hundred.
 Further, as required by the Measures of Private Fund Distribution issued by the AMAC, fund distributors shall evaluate the qualifications of investors prior to the distribution of privately raised funds to ensure that only qualified investors subscribe to privately raised fund products.

-Our distribution of privately raised fund products shall also comply with the Measures NO.130, the Conference, other relevant provisions and self-discipline rules and shall bear legal liability for any illegal act or violation.
+Our distribution of privately raised fund products shall also comply with the Measures NO. 130, the Conference, other relevant provisions and self-discipline rules and shall bear legal liability for any illegal act or violation.

+The Notes of Filing for Privately Raised Funds promulgated by the Asset Management Association of China, on January 12, 2018, seeks to improve the efficiency of Filing for Privately Raised Funds.
+In addition, it emphasizes that the overall requirements for and special risks of the filing for privately raised funds.
 On December 23, 2019, the Instructions for the Filing of Private Investment Funds was promulgated by the AMAC, specifying that privately raised funds shall be targeted at qualified investors and be raised from external parties through private offering.
 For investments in a privately raised fund in the form of a non-legal person such as a partnership enterprise, fund distributors shall carry out penetration verification to determine whether the ultimate investors are qualified investors, and compute the aggregate number of investors.
 If the investors are asset management products filed in accordance with the law, fund distributors need not carry out penetration verification to determine whether the ultimate investors are qualified investors or compute the aggregate number of investors.